 Pre-processing Reviews: We use 100K random EIRs (from the DS3 dataset) and the same number of normal reviews as our labeled data.
-First, we remove the sentence that indicates the explicit incentive of a reviewer from each EIR before using the EIRs in this analysis so that these sentences do not serve as a dominant and prominent explicit feature.
-Second, we consider the following pre-processing of text of reviews to examine their exclusive or combined effect on the accuracy of various detection methods: (i) Converting all characters to lower-case, 2) Using the stem of each word in the review (e.g., "wait is the stem for words "waiting", "waits", "waited"). (iii) Using only alphabet characters in a review, and (iv) Removing all the stop-words.

-Classification Methods: We examine a number of classification methods including Multi-Layer Perceptron (MLP), SVM, GaussianProcess, DecisionTree, RandomForest, AdaBoost Classifiers, Bi-grams and Tri-grams (with and without tf-idf4), and character-based bi- and tri-grams.

-Each classifier is trained and tested in three scenarios with a different combination of review features follows: (i) Basic Features: Using nine basic features of reviews, length, sentiment, subjectivity, and readability of review text, starrating and helpfulness of reviews, and length, sentiment, and subjectivity of title. (ii) Text Features: Using extracted text features of the character-based Tri-grams (limited to 210 text features) of the reviews, (iii) All Features Basic + Text (character Using a combination of basic and text features.
+First, we remove the sentence that indicates the explicit incentive of a reviewer from each EIR before using the EIRs in this analysis so that these sentences do not serve as a prominent explicit feature.
+Second, we consider the following pre-processing of text of reviews to examine their exclusive or combined effect on the accuracy of various detection methods: (i) converting all characters to lower-case, (ii) using the stem of each word in the review (e.g., "wait" is the stem for words "waiting", "waits", "waited"). (iii) using only alphabet characters, and (iv) removing all the stop-words.
+Classification Methods: We examine a number of classification methods including Multi-Layer Perceptron (MLP), SVM, GaussianProcess, DecisionTree, RandomForest, AdaBoost Classifiers, Bi-grams and Tri-grams (with and without tf-idf), and character-based bi- and tri-grams.
+Each classifier is trained and tested in three scenarios with a different combination of review features as follows: (i) Basic Features: Using nine basic features of reviews, length, sentiment, subjectivity, and readability of review text, star-rating and helpfulness of reviews, as well as length, sentiment, and subjectivity of title, (ii) Text Features: Using extracted text features of the character-based Tri-grams (limited to 210 text features) of the reviews, (iii) All Features: Combination of all basic and text-based features.
+Individual methods are evaluated in 5 and 10-fold cross-validation as well as 70/30 test and training split manner.
+We only present the result for the MLP method using pre-processed reviews after removing all stop words and replacing all remaining words with their stem part as this combination exhibits the highest level of accuracy.
+The results for all other cases are available in our technical report [19].